TransistorFM/theme-docs/README.md

 ### Filters

-Transistor adds handfull of filters to ease development of websites on our platform.
+Transistor adds several filters to the <a href="https://shopify.github.io/liquid/">filters provided by Liquid</a>.

 #### asset_url
-Used to served assets from the themes asset directory.
-These files can have a liquid extension (i.e. theme.css.liquid) and the templates will be provided the podcast and settings objects for dynamic content.
+Used to serve assets from the theme's asset directory.
+These can be images, svgs, css, or js files.
+If a cscs file has a liquid exentension (i.e. theme.css.liquid) if will be provided the podcast and settings objects for dynamic evaluation.

 #### number_to_human_size
 Formats the number of bytes into a more understandable representation. e.g. 1500 will result in 1.5 KB.